rkyleg/scope/armadillo/doc/plugins_outline.md

 - Double click on outline text to goto that section of code
 - Special comment formatting will add that comment into the outline
 - Utilizes existing spacing in code to format outline
-- Updates on save or F3 or right click update (setting available to update in realtime)
+- Updates on save or F3 or right click update (there is a setting to update in realtime: alwaysUpdate=1 )

 ## Current Supported languages
 - Python